lindngo/amazon-alexa/README.md

 # Amazon Shopping Data

 ## Overview
-For this project, I used SQL to analyze a demo dataset, created by my professor for our product management course, that contained Alexa Voice shopping data.
-From this dataset, I wanted to draw insights on what category of products are typically bought on Amazon, what type of products households buy, and more.
+For this project, I used SQL to analyze a demo dataset, created for the product management course I was enrolled in.
+This dataset contained Alexa Voice shopping data, and I wanted to draw insights on what category of products are typically bought on Amazon, what type of products households buy, and more.

 ## Dataset